Arcadidc/cli-tool/README.md

 This is a cli-tool in order to interact with the [TODO app](https://github.com/scotch-io/node-todo).
 I changed some things in that repository (can be found [here](https://github.com/Arcadidc/minikube-node-todo)) with the changes explained.

 ## First steps:
  - First of all check for the config.ini file, where you will be able to edit the IP in order to connect to the API.
-If you followed the steps correctly , it should be available in your host machine.
+If you followed the steps correctly you should be available to access in your host machine.

  - After that, enjoy!
 You will be able to execute it using `python tool.py` if you have set the  Python environment correctly.
 I put all the dependencies in the `requirements.txt` file.